ashishps1/awesome-low-level-design/problems/atm.md

 # Designing an ATM System

-This guide covers the design and implementation of an Automated Teller Machine (ATM) system using object-oriented programming in Java.
+This article covers the design and implementation of an Automated Teller Machine (ATM) system using object-oriented programming in Java.

 ## System Requirements
 Our ATM system is designed to handle: